China-US trade talks to restart after G20 tariff truce | Malay Mail

-BEIJING, July 30 — US and Chinese negotiators meet in Shanghai today to resurrect trade talks between the world's two biggest economies, with both sides downplaying expectations there will be an imminent deal.
+SHANGHAI, July 30 — US negotiators arrived in Shanghai today to resurrect trade talks with Chinese officials, with both sides downplaying expectations of an imminent deal between the world’s two biggest economies.

-The negotiations in China's financial hub will be the first face-to-face discussions since negotiations collapsed in May, when US President Donald Trump accused China of reneging on its commitments.
+The negotiations in the financial hub will be the first face-to-face discussions since US President Donald Trump agreed to a truce with Chinese President Xi Jinping at June’s G20 summit after previous talks broke down over US accusations that China reneged on its commitments.

-Washington and Beijing have so far hit each other with punitive tariffs covering more than US$360 billion (RM1.48 trillion) in two-way trade, in a tense stand-off centred on demands for China to curb the alleged theft of American technology and provide a level-playing field to US companies.
+Washington and Beijing have so far hit each other with punitive tariffs covering more than US$360 billion in two-way trade, in a tense stand-off centred on demands for China to curb the alleged theft of American technology and provide a level playing field to US companies.

-The two days of talks are to be led on the US side by trade representative Robert Lighthizer and Treasury Secretary Steven Mnuchin.
+US Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin arrived in Shanghai today, a source close to the talks told AFP.

+Vice Premier Liu He will likely lead the talks for China again, with the two sides expected to meet later today ahead of a full day of talks tomorrow.

 The negotiations come as Beijing faces heavy pressure over ongoing civil unrest in Hong Kong, and with lingering ill-feeling between the US and China.

-Days before the Shanghai meeting, Trump threatened to pull recognition of China's developing nation status at the World Trade Organisation — prompting an irritable reply from Beijing about the “arrogance and selfishness” of the US, which state media said was using pressure ahead of the trade talks.
+Days before the Shanghai meeting, Trump threatened to pull recognition of China’s developing nation status at the World Trade Organization — prompting an irritable reply from Beijing about the “arrogance and selfishness” of the US.

 Trump said Friday he believed Chinese negotiators were hoping to delay a deal until after the US presidential election next year, adding: “When I win... they’re all going to sign deals.”